 Photo courtesy: bobman

 The fruit is better eaten out of hand on its own, without any add-on or seasonings.

-Pulp pureed and mixed with other fruits in salads or can be used on ice-cream toppings.
+Pulp pureed and mixed with other fruits in salads or can be used for ice-cream toppings.

 Cherimoya juice is a refreshing drink.

 Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, and ice; and serve chilled as sorbet or with other fruit cocktails and milkshakes.

 ≻≻- Back to Fruits from Cherimoya.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.